MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/inside-the-sdk/remote-ui.md

 ## Async commands consume data from multiple properties

-Using a command parameter is not an option if the command needs to consume multiple properties that are settable by the user.
+Using a command parameter isn't an option if the command needs to consume multiple properties that are settable by the user.
 For example, if the UI had two textboxes: "First Name" and "Last Name".

 The solution in this case is to retrieve, in the *async command* callback, the value of all the properties from the data context before yielding.